shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step1.md

      Each application service runs in its own Docker container: `discounts`, `frontend`, `advertisements`, and `db`.

-     Metric and trace collection has been configured, but log collection is not yet configured.
+     Metric and trace collection have been configured, but log collection is not yet configured.

 Let's configure log collection for the app services.